ChrisChinchilla/Chip-Shop/_cards/events/Ground_breaking_research.md

 imageattribution: Name of person or company
 imagelicense: License type
 imagelink: Where did this image come from?
-rdscore: 2
+rdscore: null
-concepts: 'immediate, rd_resourcegain, highest_longevity'
+concepts: '2_rd_resourcegain, highest_longevity'
 approved: 'Y'
 ---